GSA/digitalgov.gov/content/news/2021/11/2021-11-18-the-weekly-ship-what-it-is-why-it’s-useful-and-how-to-create-your-own.md

 source: 18f
 date: 2021-10-21 08:32:00 -0500
 kicker: Best Practices
-title: "The Weekly Ship: What It Is, Why It’s Useful, and How To Create Your Own"
+title: The Weekly Ship: What It Is, Why It’s Useful, and How To Create Your Own
-deck: "The weekly ship has been a staple of 18F projects for years.
+deck: "**The Weekly Ship: What It Is, Why It’s Useful, and How To Create Your Own**&mdash;The weekly ship has been a staple of 18F projects for years.
 It is a way to engage partners, inform teammates, and reflect on our work."
-summary: "summ"
+summary:
 # See all topics at https://digital.gov/topics
 topics:
   - product-management